-Minimize the number of referrals, when possible, so your patients end up in the right hands for what’s best for them as soon as possible—and they can put their hard-earned money towards the appropriate treatment.
+Minimize your number of referrals, when possible, so your patients end up in the right hands for what’s best for them as soon as possible—and so they can put their hard-earned money towards the appropriate treatment plan.

-Give them the information, time, and patience they deserve, and their gratitude will be immense.
+Give your patients the information, time, and care they deserve, and their gratitude will be immense.

 - Never underestimate the importance of bitewing x-rays in diagnosing patients.

-- It’s key to observe your patients and truly listen to them to determine a treatment option that is right for them.
+- It’s critical to observe your patients and truly listen to them to determine a treatment plan that is right for them.

 - Present patients with their options (and what each option means in terms of recovery time and financial impact) to enable them to make empowered choices about their own dental health.